 - Excessive destruction of red blood cells, for example, hemolytic anemia caused by autoimmunity or defects in the red blood cell itself; the defects could be hemoglobinopathy (e.g., sickle cell anemia), abnormalities in the RBC membrane (e.g., hereditary spherocytosis) or RBC enzyme (e.g., G6PD deficiency)

 A high hematocrit with a high RBC count and high hemoglobin indicates polycythemia.
-Some causes of a high hematocrit include:
+Some examples of causes of a high hematocrit include:

 - Dehydration—this is the most common cause of a high hematocrit.
 As the volume of fluid in the blood drops, the RBCs per volume of fluid artificially rises; with adequate fluid intake, the hematocrit returns to normal.

-- Lung (pulmonary) disease—if someone is unable to breathe in and absorb sufficient oxygen, the body tries to compensate by producing more red blood cells.
+- Lung (pulmonary) disease—if you are unable to breathe in and absorb sufficient oxygen, the body tries to compensate by producing more red blood cells.

 - Congenital heart disease—in some forms, there is an abnormal connection between the two sides of the heart, leading to reduced oxygen levels in the blood.
 The body tries to compensate by producing more red blood cells.